Bustarfell is one of Iceland’s oldest and best preserved farms. It’s an ancient manor and represents one of the largest estates in Vopnafjordur.

 Where is Bustarfell?

-Bustarfell is only a easy 20 minute drive southwest from Vopnafjordur village in Northeast Iceland.
+Bustarfell is an easy 20 minute drive southwest from Vopnafjordur village in Northeast Iceland.

 GPS: 65.6152928 N, -15.1020169 W